THE AIM OF THE ASSOCIATION ART ET PATRIMOINE VIEUX-LYON IS TO

 It is a unique site with an exceptional heritage, located on the banks of the Saône, place of the foundation of Lyon.
 It was classified as a protected area (the first in France) in 1964 and attracts a large number of visitors.

-The first event is being held in collaboration with the Lyon 2019 Biennale of Contemporary Art, with a trip of urban art in Old Lyon.
+The first event was held in collaboration with the Lyon 2019 Biennale of Contemporary Art, with a trip of urban art in Old Lyon, at the same time as the development with elementary schools of Old Lyon and Fourviere, of artistic creation projects (contemporary art, dance, photography) by pupils in year 5 and 6 classes, having for theme the art and the heritage.